thibaultduponchelle/messy-perl-ci-workflows/README.md

 Please note that your repository needs to include a `Build.PL`, a `Makefile.PL` or a `makefile` (with a `test` target).

-You can find here the documentation about [Travis Perl helper](https://docs.travis-ci.com/user/languages/perl).
+Check the documentation about [Travis Perl helper](https://docs.travis-ci.com/user/languages/perl)

 ### Activation